Gujarat Sultanate: Ahmad Shah I

 Soon after his accession, Ahmad Shah I was faced with a rebellion of his uncles.
 The rebellion was led by his eldest uncle Firuz Khan, who declared himself king.
-Ultimately Firuz and his brothers surrendered to him.
+Firuz Khan assembled forces at Vadodara and marched to Nadiad, where a group of rebels joined him, including Husam al Mulk Bhandari, Malik Ahmad, Malik Shah, Jiwandas Khatri, and Prayagda; after which they moved to secure Khambhat, but divisions among the insurgent leaders reportedly led to an internal scuffle in which Jiwandas Khatri was killed.
+The rebels then took Bharuch in January 1411 and awaited assistance from Hoshang Shah of Malwa, while Ahmad Shah advanced from Patan to Bharuch on 28 January 1411 and attempted to end the revolt through conciliatory letters and offers of amnesty.
 During this rebellion Sultan Hushang Shah of Malwa Sultanate invaded Gujarat.
-He was repelled this time but he invaded again in 1417 along with Nasir Khan, the Farooqi dynasty ruler of Khandesh and occupied Sultanpur and Nandurbar.
-Gujarat army defeated them and later Ahmad Shah led four expeditions into Malwa in 1419, 1420, 1422 and 1438.
+He was repelled this time, but he invaded again in 1417 along with Nasir Khan, the Farooqi dynasty ruler of Khandesh and occupied Sultanpur and Nandurbar.
+Gujarat army defeated them, and later Ahmad Shah led four expeditions into Malwa in 1419, 1420, 1422 and 1438.

-In 1429, Kanha Raja of Jhalawad with the help of the Bahmani Sultan Ahmad Shah ravaged Nandurbar.
-But Ahmad Shah's army defeated the Bahmani army and they fled to Daulatabad.
-The Bahmani Sultan Ahmad Shah sent strong reinforcements and the Khandesh army also joined them.
+In 1429, Kanha Raja of Jhalawad, with the help of the Bahmani Sultan Ahmad Shah, ravaged Nandurbar.
+But Ahmad Shah's army defeated the Bahmani army, and they fled to Daulatabad.
+The Bahmani Sultan Ahmad Shah sent strong reinforcements, and the Khandesh army also joined them.
 They were again defeated by the Gujarat army.
 Finally, Ahmad Shah annexed Thana and Mahim from Bahmani Sultanate.

-At the beginning of his reign, he founded the city of Ahmedabad which he styled as Shahr-i-Mu'azzam (the great city) on the banks of Sabarmati River.
+At the beginning of his reign, he founded the city of Ahmedabad, which he styled as Shahr-i-Mu'azzam (the great city) on the banks ofthe Sabarmati River.
 He shifted the capital from Anhilwada Patan to Ahmedabad.
 The Jami Masjid (1423) in Ahmedabad were built during his reign.
-Sultan Ahmad Shah died in 1443 and succeeded by his eldest son Muhammad Shah II.
+Sultan Ahmad Shah died in 1443 andwas succeeded by his eldest son Muhammad Shah II.

 Successors of Ahmad Shah I

 Muhammad Shah II (r.
-1442–1451) first led a campaign against Idar and forced its ruler, Raja Hari Rai or Bir Rai to submit to his authority.
+1442–1451) first led a campaign against Idar and forced its ruler, Raja Hari Rai or Bir Rai, to submit to his authority.
 He then exacted tribute from the Rawal of Dungarpur.
-In 1449, he marched against Champaner, but the ruler of Champaner, Raja Kanak Das, with the help of Malwa Sultan Mahmud Khilji forced him to retreat.
+In 1449, he marched against Champaner, but the ruler of Champaner, Raja Kanak Das, with the help of the Malwa Sultan Mahmud Khilji, forced him to retreat.
 On the return journey, he fell seriously ill and died in February 1451.
 After his death, he was succeeded by his son Qutb-ud-Din Ahmad Shah II (r.
 1451–1458).
-Ahmad Shah II defeated Khilji at Kapadvanj.
-He helped Firuz Khan ruling from Nagaur against Rana Kumbha of Chittor's attempt to overthrow him.
-After death of Ahmad Shah II in 1458, the nobles raised his uncle Daud Khan, son of Ahmad Shah I, to the throne.
+Ahmad Shah II defeated Khilji at the Battle of Kapadvanj.
+He helped Firuz Khan, ruling from Nagaur, against Rana Kumbha of Chittor's attempt to overthrow him.
+After the death of Ahmad Shah II in 1458, the nobles raised his uncle Daud Khan, son of Ahmad Shah I, to the throne.